C9198-Mete/MY-AWS-09-21/aws/hands-on/11_20_2021_Cloudwatch/README.md

 :wq
 ```

-- to activate the new configuration, stop and start the "awslogsd".
+- to activate the new configuration, stop and start the "awslogsd"

 ```
 sudo systemctl stop awslogsd